The ip access-list command options and arguments

 The 'show access-lists' command

 This command displays all access lists and their parameters.
 It also shows statistics about how many times each statement matched a packet.
 This command does not show which ACL is applied to which interface.
+The following code block shows the sample output of this command.

 Extended IP access list 100